Large Language Models for In-Context Student Modeling: Synthesizing Student's Behavior in Visual Programming: Our LLM-SS Framework

+Next, we discuss how to provide a student's context to an LLM and leverage the LLM's capabilities of in-context learning.
+Again, the goal of a student's context is to give an LLM information about the student, which may include the student's background, preferences, learning history, and problem-solving trajectories on multiple tasks.
+This information can be provided to a given LLM as a context in a prompt -- existing works have shown that LLMs can effectively learn from such contextual information without explicit training or further parameter updates \cite{DBLP:conf/nips/BrownMRSKDNSSAA20,DBLP:journals/corr/abs-2303-12712}.

-\item \textbf{Instructions.} We first ask the LLM to observe and explain a specific student's attempt on a reference task.
-Then, we ask it to play the role of the observed student and write an attempt on a target task, which should reflect the observed student's behavior.
+In our framework, the prompt includes a student's context in the form of a problem-solving attempt on a reference task, which is represented by an information tuple ($T^{\reference}$, $C^*_{T^{\reference}}$, $C^{\student}_{T^{\reference}}$); see Section~\ref{sec:problem-setup}.
+We expect the LLM to infer the student's misconceptions from the observed attempt along with the necessary perturbations to obtain $C^{\student}_{T^{\reference}}$ from $C^*_{T^{\reference}}$.
+Subsequently, the LLM is asked to play the role of this student and synthesize an attempt for a target task $T^{\target}$, which should reflect the student's behavior.
+This is when the LLM should apply the same perturbations to obtain $\widehat{C}^{\student}_{T^{\target}}$ from $C^*_{T^{\target}}$.

-\item \textbf{Student’s behavior as context.} In this part, we present the LLM with a context, which is crucial information in our framework.
-This context essentially contains the behavior of a student \student, presented through a triplet of ($T^{\reference}$, $C^*_{T^{\reference}}$, $C^{\student}_{T^{\reference}}$).
-The LLM is expected to identify the student's misconceptions and problem-solving style from the given context.

-\item \textbf{Target task.} Lastly, we provide a target task for which we ask the LLM to synthesize the student's attempt.
-This target task is characterized by ($T^{\tar}$, $C^*_{T^{\tar}}$).